 We will measure how effective we have been in ensuring that slavery and human trafficking is not taking place in any part of our business or supply chains by monitoring and recording;

-- the number of employees trained in the Modern Slavery Act 2015. - the number of suppliers that confirm that their organisations are slavery and human trafficking free.
+- the number of employees specifically trained in the Modern Slavery Act 2015. - the number of suppliers, identified as being at increased risk of modern slavery, confirming that their organisations are slavery and human trafficking free.